Grand Alliance of Order | Grand Alliance of Chaos

 - Flight: The mystical Windthief Charm is a magical treasure of the Arcanite Cults that allows its bearer to unshackle themselves from the bonds of gravity and fly through the skies of the battlefield.

-- Genius Bruiser: Due to their size and monstrous appearance, many of the uninitiated believe the Ogroid Thaumaturges to be nothing more than dumb brutes.
+- Due to their size and monstrous appearance, many of the uninitiated believe the Ogroid Thaumaturges to be nothing more than dumb brutes.
 In reality the Thaumaturges have incredibly cunning minds and possess a deep knowledge of the arcane arts.

-- The Tzaangor are a twisted form of gor-kin with avian features yet retain the elaborate horns of their more bestial cousins.
+- Horned Humanoid: The Tzaangor are a twisted form of gor-kin with avian features yet retain the elaborate horns of their more bestial cousins.
 The more favoured a Tzaangor is with the Architect of Fate, the more elaborate their crown of horns becomes.

 - Humanshifting: All Kairic Acolytes possess some limited form of shapeshifting ability, being able to change their form and features so that they can disguise their true allegiance and enact their masters plans in secrecy.
+Generally, this is the form they had before becoming Acolytes, so even the weediest-seeming covert can turn into a giant hunk of cunning muscle if need be.

 - Improbable Aiming Skills: The Tzaangor Skyfires are able to use their precognitive abilities to pull off incredible feats of marksmanship.
 In-game this is represented by a re-roll to hit and their attacks having a 1-in-6 chance of automatically wounding.